NathanStrobl/nathan-strobl-portfolio/content/_index.md

 ### My Passions
 My greatest passion lies in employing logic and critical thinking to tackle challenges of many sizes.
 While programming serves as the prime example of this passion, this is not the only avenue in which I use a logical and analytical approach; for example, I also enjoy testing these skills by tinkering with various electronic devices including Arduinos, 3D printers, and hi-fi audio equipment.
 This isn’t to say that my interests are confined solely to logical activities: in fact, I hold an equally strong passion for visual aesthetics and product design.
 When I get the itch to express myself creatively in this manner, two of my primary outlets are developing intuitive and visually appealing user interfaces for my software and designing physical products for 3D printing and sale.
-> An example of something I have designed in my free time: a playing card tray which that features a removeable extension for holding more cards, and which rolls around for easier passing between players.
+> An example of something I have designed in my free time: a playing card tray which that features a removable extension for holding more cards, and which rolls around for easier passing between players.
 <br></br>
 <img src="/trolley.jpeg">